YoussefMH723/MNIST/README.md

-# Mnist (hand written digits) classification
+# MNIST (hand written digits) classification
-This repo contains of a full production pipeline:
+This repo contains a full production pipeline:

 1 - Downloading data or reading it, if it already exists.